mikependon/RepoDB.NET/pages/features/repositories.md

 In this class (the `Repository`), we usually add the basic database operations/methods (ie: [Insert](/operation/insert), [Delete](/operation/delete), [Update](/operation/update) and etc).
 But in most cases, we place the advance and reporting operations/methods here (ie: `GetTotalOrdersByMonth` or `RecalculateCustomerOrdersByDateRange`).

-Then, the codes in your application is using the repository object instead of directly accessing the database.
+Then, the code snippets in your application is using the repository object instead of directly accessing the database.
 Those allow the developers to follow the correct chain-of calls and reusability when it comes to data-accessibility.

 > In this tutorial, we will use the SQL Server as the database and C# as the programming language.